 Is Barcelona one of the best travel destinations on the planet?
 What makes it so attractive to people all over the world?
 Has it got any secrets?
 And how surreal are the works of Antoni Gaudí in reality, compared to what’s presented in TV documentaries or on the web?

 The history of Barcelona starts over two millenniums ago, but much of its classy, revolutionary architecture, so famous in all corners of the world, has been shaped between the end of the 19th century and the beginning of the 20th century.
 That’s the period of the Catalan Art Nouveau movement, when the city became the playground for tens of architects.
 Out of all, there’s a trio that has truly left a mark, and their legacy will live forever: Antoni Gaudí, Lluís Domènech i Montaner and Josep Puig i Cadafalch.
-While strolling the streets, it’s impossible not to be amazed by their creations, present in so many parts of the city.
+While strolling the streets of Eixample, it’s impossible not to be amazed by their creations.

 Before starting to discover Barcelona, let me share some interesting facts:

 - it is the second largest city in Spain – after Madrid, the largest on the Mediterranean Sea, and the forth most visited city in Europe – after London, Paris and Istanbul;

 - it has a total of 9 UNESCO World Heritage Sites, all developed during the Modernisme era, by Antoni Gaudí (7) and Lluís Domènech i Montaner (2);

 - it had no beaches till the 1992 Olympic Games – currently, it has seven beaches, a 4.5 km coastline, and it’s the number one city on the list of best beach cities in the world;

 - it is home to the largest football stadium in Europe and forth largest in the world, Camp Nou, with a capacity of almost 100,000 seats;